-The topic this week in 1983 was the French model of rural national park, and whether it offered opportunities for the rejuvenation of Illinois’s depressed countryside.
+The topic this week in 1983 was the French model of rural national park and whether it offered opportunities for the rejuvenation of Illinois’s depressed countryside.
 The answer was no, of course, but it was (and remains) an intriguing concept.

 I can't improve on his eloquence, so I will quote him at length.
-Describing our national park system in the August, 1982, Natural History, Joseph Sax wrote, "Our attraction to untouched wild country is no accident . . . .
+Describing our national park system in the August, 1982, issue of Natural History, Joseph Sax wrote, "Our attraction to untouched wild country is no accident . . . .
 Exploitation has dominated our relationship to the land, and the unstated premise of the wilderness ideal is that when humans appear on the natural scene, they come as intruders and destroyers."

 Sax wasn't writing about southern Illinois, however, but about rural France.
 The French, like Europeans generally, have confronted problems of rural decline similar to ours, but with rather a different approach.
 Rather than relying exclusively on factory relocation schemes or new highways of the sort so beloved by our county-seat Rotarians, the French have chosen to make a virtue of adversity.
 They have made twenty of their depressed rural areas into national parks.